How to turn off the "untrusted connection" thing?

 - User Agent: Mozilla/5.0 (Windows NT 5.1; rv:10.0) Gecko/20100101 Firefox/10.0

 Well the most important thing to do is to first update to Firefox 19.
-Update Firefox to the latest version
+Update Firefox to the latest release

-Then, check the date/ time of your computer, Reset Firefox Reset Firefox – easily fix most problems and let us know what happens!
+Then, check the date/ time of your computer, Reset Firefox Refresh Firefox - reset add-ons and settings and let us know what happens!

 Thanks for your input Tyler.
 But, I don't want additional FireFox "changes" or "updates."
 I want to know how to turn this CRAP "off."